viniciusmtsantos/cs-parameter_scanner/README.md

 4. **Specify Search Parameters**: Enter the parameter name and value to search for.
 Leave the value field blank to search for elements with empty parameter values.
 5. **Perform Actions**: Use the buttons in the form to isolate or select the identified elements.

-## Contributing

-We welcome contributions to the Parameter Scanner project.
-Please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.